TheStanfordDaily/docs/docs/website/overview.md

 Our website is architected as a [headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system) system.

 We use WordPress on the backend.
-For the frontend, a React static site built using Next JS actually renders the UI for the end user.
+For the frontend, a React static site built using Next.js actually renders the UI for the end user.